-\tochange{ \textbf{Phase 5---Result coding and validation} (from circa Apr.\ 2021, approx.\ 6 months): In this phase, we coded all \imagesfigSeven~images in our chosen dataset based on the refined definitions and characterizations, using largely the same coding tool as before (\appref{sm:web-interfaces}). \drpi{We used the 10 visualization type labels, two function labels (GUI, Schematics), two labels for the dimensionality (2D vs.\ 3D), and three difficulty labels (easy, neutral, hard) that capture how difficult the categorization had been for the coder.
+\tochange{ \textbf{Phase 5---Result coding and validation} (from circa Apr.\ 2021, approx.\ 6 months): In this phase, we coded all \imagesfigSeven~images in our chosen dataset based on the refined definitions and characterizations, using largely the same coding tool as before (\appref{sm:web-interfaces}). \drpi{We used the 10 visualization type labels, two \ipc labels (GUI, Schematics), two labels for the dimensionality (2D vs.\ 3D), and three difficulty labels (easy, neutral, hard) that capture how difficult the categorization was for the coder.
 We first looked at the function of an image.
-If the image showed either a schematic or a GUI we assigned the respective label.
-If not, the function was implicitly considered a ``visualization example,'' and we proceeded to assign a visualization type label.
-Both categories shared an ``I cannot tell'' code assigned when neither explicit functions nor a visualization type could be assigned.
-In addition, coders could freely add new labels for visualization or image types when they found something new that was not covered by the existing codes.
+We assigned the respective label if the image showed either a schematic or a GUI.
+If not, the \ipc was implicitly considered a ``visualization example,'' and we proceeded to assign a visualization type label.
+Both categories shared an ``I cannot tell'' code assigned when neither explicit \jctg{purpose} nor a visualization type could be assigned.
+In addition, coders could freely add new labels for visualization or image types when they found something new that was not covered by existing categories.
 For dimensionality, we also added a code called ``I cannot tell,'' which could be checked when coders were unsure whether the visualization was a 2D or 3D rendering.
-Coders could assign multiple types and dimensionalities to one image because many images showed more than one visual design.}}
+Coders could assign multiple types and dimensionalities to one image because many images show more than one visual design.}}